pulumi/actions/README.md

 - `diff` - (optional) Display operation as a rich diff showing the overall change.

+- `comment-on-pr-number` - (optional) If set to a number, then the action will add the results of the Pulumi action to the specified PR number.

 - `edit-pr-comment` - (optional) Edit previous PR comment instead of posting new one. **PLEASE NOTE:** that as of 3.2.0 of the Action, this now defaults to